FuelLabs/sway-libs/.docs/book/src/documentation/libraries/access_security/ownership/index.md

 The Ownership Library provides a way to block anyone other than a **single** "owner" from calling functions.
 The Ownership Library is often used when needing administrative calls on a contract by a single user.

+For implementation details on the Ownership Library please see the [Sway Libs Docs](https://fuellabs.github.io/sway-libs/master/sway_libs/ownership/index.html).

 # Using the Library

 ## Importing the Ownership Library

 In order to use the Ownership library, Sway Libs and [Sway Standards]() must be added to the `Forc.toml` file and then imported into your Sway project.
 To add Sway Libs as a dependency to the `Forc.toml` file in your project please see the [Getting Started](../../../getting_started/index.md).
 To add Sway Standards as a dependency please see the [Sway Standards Book]().

-To import the Ownership Library and [SRC-5](https://github.com/FuelLabs/sway-standards/tree/master/standards/src_5) Standard to your Sway Smart Contract, add the following to your Sway file:
+To import the Ownership Library and [SRC-5](https://github.com/FuelLabs/sway-standards/blob/master/SRCs/src-5.md) Standard to your Sway Smart Contract, add the following to your Sway file:

 ```sway
 use sway_libs::ownership::*;